jrbartola/jrbartola/README.md

 - 👋 Hi, I’m @jrbartola
 - 👀 I’m interested in engineering, biking, music, finance, and more!
-- 🌱 I’m currently working on improving my Spanish and Mandardin Chinese
+- 🌱 I’m currently working on improving my Spanish and Mandarin Chinese
 - 💞️ I’m looking to collaborate on things
 - 📫 How to reach me: Email!